Institute for Middle East Studies

 Don't forget about the IMES Resource Library!

-Have some free time this summer?
+Have some free time this winter?
 Check out a book or film from the IMES library!
 You can view a list of all of the library resources here, or click on the image below to see the new Film Guide which contains synopses of the films, and has classroom usage ideas for educators.
 Enjoy!

 IMES in the News